-All owners need to do is simply press down the power button and the volume down button around the same time, and hold both down for 7-8 seconds.
+All owners need to do is press the power and volume-down buttons at the same time, and hold both down for 7-8 seconds.
 Push, hold, and wait.
 After 7-8 seconds the Galaxy S7 or Galaxy S7 Edge will vibrate, turn off, and reboot.
-Any problems it was experiencing will likely be gone, and everything should be fine.
+This should resolve most problems.

-We’re all done.
-That is all users need to do in order to do a quick reboot or reset on the Samsung Galaxy S7, Galaxy S7 Edge, and the same steps work for the Galaxy S6, S6 Edge, Note 5 and the Galaxy S6 Edge Plus as well.
+That is all you need to know about doing a quick reboot or reset on the Samsung Galaxy S7 and Galaxy S7 Edge.
+These same steps work for the Galaxy S6, S6 Edge, Note 5 and the Galaxy S6 Edge Plus.
+Additionally, a similar process reboots new Samsung phones too.
 Good luck, and drop us a comment below with any other questions or concerns.